axibase/atsd/api/data/series/aggregate.md

 Configure this behavior with an interpolation function which fills a missing period with data calculated based on previous and next period aggregate values.

 :::tip Note
-Missing period values are interpolated from aggregate values of neighboring periods and not from raw values.
+Missing period values are interpolated from aggregate values of neighboring periods and not from detailed values.
 :::

 #### Interpolation Fields